 Python code is concise.
 Unlike Java, you can get things done in less lines of code.

 This is Hello, world! in Python:

 2. Open-Source and Community

-When defining Python, we mentioned this too.
 While other languages like Java and C++ are compiled, Python is interpreted.
-Internally, the source code converts to bytecode, however.
+Internally, the source code converts to bytecode.

 9. Dynamic Typing